Amazonas (Venezuelan state): Fauna

+Soils

+The soils of Amazonas State can be classified into mountain soils, peneplain soils, and valley soils.
+Valley soils, which can be considered accumulations of recent alluvium, are overall the most important for the native population, as they support agricultural production.
+Most soils in the region can be grouped within the order of oxisols, with patches—sometimes extensive—of ultisols, or complexes of these two orders.
+The typical characteristic of Venezuelan Amazonian soils is their marked acidity (with pH values between 4.0 and 6.2).
+Low moisture and organic matter retention capacity (due to the high proportion of sands and coarser materials), the presence—and sometimes abundance—of aluminum and iron oxides and hydroxides, and finally, the strong propensity for erosion due to high rainfall (particularly in soils with undulating topography), complete a picture of very low natural fertility.

 Politics and government

 The State of Amazonas is only entitled to a representation of 3 deputies in the Venezuelan National Assembly, which is the minimum indicated by the 1999 Constitution since it has very little population despite its large territorial extension.
 Additionally, it elects a deputy along with other states representing the indigenous peoples for the southern region.

 The Tobogán de la Selva, near to Puerto Ayacucho.

 The regional movements have considerable strength to the point that in the 2005 parliamentary elections the regional party United Movement of Indigenous Peoples (MUPI) obtained 48% of the votes compared to 44% of the votes of the ruling coalition led by the Movement V Republic (MVR), Homeland for All (PPT), and the regional party United Multiethnic Peoples of the Amazon (PUAMA) considered until then the first regional force.
 One deputy was elected by MUPI, one by PUAMA and one by the PPT (together with the MVR-UVE).

 The state is autonomous and equal politically, it organizes its administration and public powers through the Constitution of the State of Amazonas, which was adopted in 2002.
 The Constitution can be subject to reform or amendment, they are proposed by the Legislative Power, and to be approved, they need the favorable votes of at least 60% of the State Legislative Council, and by 10% or more of the electoral population of Amazonas.

 Like the other 23 federal entities of Venezuela, the State maintains its own police force, which is supported and complemented by the National Police and the Venezuelan National Guard.